openshift/hypershift/docs/content/how-to/aws/index.md

 This is how looks like when you have the Hypershift Operator deployed into the Openshift Management Cluster

+- Objects Created and Managed after the Hypershift Operator deployment, in the Hypershift namespace:

 ```mermaid
 flowchart LR
     style HO fill:#BAE0E9,stroke:#333,stroke-width:3px